open-telemetry/opentelemetry-go-build-tools/CONTRIBUTING.md

   Your pull-request should add a new .yaml file to this directory.
 The name of your file must be unique since the last release.

-  During the collector release process, all `./chloggen/*.yaml` files are transcribed into `CHANGELOG.md` and then deleted.
+  During the release process, all `./chloggen/*.yaml` files are transcribed into `CHANGELOG.md` and then deleted.

   **Recommended Steps**